Does the law minimize interference between people going about their lives?

 introducing democratic legitimacy into our laws.
 Participative

-democracy is only one of thousands.
+democracy is only one.

 Over a period of time, the ignorance of knowing or not if there is consensus, (the flaw) will weaken our governments.
 With each questionable law, the cost of administering and enforcing laws escalates.
 Maintaining bureaucracies, increasing security, overburdening judicial systems and building new jails to incarcerate non-conforming citizens is very expensive.
 As the costs mount and more citizens balk at questionable law the authority of governments deteriorate, allowing privilege to vested interest groups (corporate plutocracies) and ultimately revolutionary forces will weaken the authority of our elected governments.